daimaou92/gate/README.md

 # Gate

 An opinionated HTTP Server based on [httprouter](https://github.com/julienschmidt/httprouter) for golang.
-It will auto generate OpenAPI files.